oscarlr-TRs/PacMonSTR/README.md

 ```

 ## Output
-The output is a XX columned BED file:
+The output is a 23 columned BED file:
 ```
 1. chrom
 2. start